redhat-developer/odo/docs/proposals/odo-config-file.md

 ### <a name="managing-configuration"></a> Managing configuration

-Developers will need to add configuration values to the `.odo` config files.
+Developers will need to add configuration values to the `.odo/odo-config` config files.
 This configuration management will be managed by a new command in `odo` CLI.
 As configuration will be of different types, there will be needs to additional verbs (to the regular ones) for managing this configuration.

 #### Creating configuration

-There might be times that a developer would want to add/edit/remove values from the .odo configuration file.
+There might be times that a developer would want to add/edit/remove values from the `.odo/odo-config` configuration file.
 There should be a command to manage this file in the `odo` CLI.
 That command should be the same used to touch configuration of the global `odo` config file located in the users's home directory.

 Currently that command is: